wangzheng456123/HDGrid/README.md

 - **mem_bound**: Determines the appropriate query and data batch sizes.
 It indicates the upper bound of the GPU memory used by HDGrid.

 - **is_calc_mem_predictor_coeff**: HDGrid requires certain configuration parameters to determine the optimal query and data batch sizes.
 If set to `1`, HDGrid will estimate these parameters without performing the actual ANN search.
-You should set this to `1` and run SearchEngine before starting the actual ANN search.
+You should set this to `1` and run SearchEngine before starting the first time actual ANN search.

 - **path**: Specifies the relative path to the dataset.
 The path is relative to the build folder where the HDGrid binary is located.